Get the answers to parents’ most common questions about their baby’s sleep.

 Somewhere between 1 and 6 months, babies tend to settle into a 3-naps-a-day pattern, with each nap lasting 1 to 2 hours.

-After your baby’s first birthday, she will likely be in a 1-nap-a-day pattern.
+After your baby’s first birthday, they will likely be in a 1-nap-a-day pattern.

 By about age 5, most kids lose their need for naps.

-Should I let my baby cry herself to sleep?
+Should I let my baby cry themselves to sleep?

-It depends on the baby and her age.
+It depends on the baby and their age.
 "Crying-it-out" sleep training methods, including the Ferber Sleep Method, are the most studied and work for many babies but not all.

 Talk with your pediatrician about whether it’s right for your little one.
 Some babies get tired and go to sleep after crying, but some just get angrier.